 The Plan requires 1,000 hours of service and last day of the year employment for discretionary contributions, but not for safe harbor matching contributions.
 There are exceptions to these two requirements for those who have retired on or after age 60, or who died or were permanently disabled during the year.
-These exceptions have been prospectively removed for discretionary contributions to be made for 2016 and later plan years.
+These exceptions have been removed for discretionary contributions made in 2016 and later plan years.